 No surgery is minor when you are the patient.
-Neurosurgery can be an especially stressful prospect because it involves critical areas of the body -- the brain, spinal cord and nervous system.
+Neurosurgery can be especially stressful because it involves critical areas of the body — the brain, spinal cord and nervous system.

 Patients who come to Methodist for neurosurgery can be assured that they will receive exceptional care before, during and after their procedure.
 They will benefit from cutting-edge technologies, as well as surgical and neurodiagnostics teams that include a highly trained and skilled neurosurgeon, technologists, nurses and others.

 Tumors are classified as malignant, benign or metastatic.
 Malignant tumors are cancerous, while benign tumors are not.
 Metastatic tumors are those that have spread from their original location.

 Malignant brain tumors tend to grow rapidly and invade normal tissue.
 Treatment usually is complex and involves several consulting doctors on Methodist’s medical staff: a neurosurgeon, medical oncologists, radiation oncologists, pathologists, radiologists, neurodiagnostic specialists, the patient’s primary care doctor, and others.
 Treatment varies significantly depending on the size, location and type of tumor, as well as a patient’s age and other medical problems.
 The most widely used treatments are surgery, radiation, and/or chemotherapy.

 Most benign tumors are not life-threatening, and they do not generally return after surgical removal.
 When the brain or spinal cord is involved, however, they may be quite serious.

 Vascular neurosurgery involves the repair of damaged or abnormal blood vessels in the brain.
 Examples include aneurysms and vascular malformations.